gravitational/teleport/rfd/0182-multi-port-tcp-app-access.md

 ##### Implementing a custom protocol

 Instead of abusing ALPN, we could actually make use of it by implementing a custom protocol, say `teleport-tcp-multi-port`.
-A client speaking this protocol (a local proxy) would be expected to send the port number in the first few bytes of the connection and then proxy the rest of the downstream connection (of whatever client that wants to connect to a TCP app over a local proxy).
+A client speaking this protocol would be expected to send the port number in the first few bytes of the connection and then proxy the rest of the downstream connection (of whatever client that wants to connect to a TCP app over a local proxy).